-7. Is your program preparing teachers in instruction of limited English proficient students in 2016-17?
+8. How many prospective teachers did your program plan to add in instruction of limited English proficient students in 2017-18?

-No (leave remaining questions for year blank) 8.
-How many prospective teachers did your program plan to add in instruction of limited English proficient students in 2016-17?
-16 9.
-Provide any additional comments, exceptions and explanations below: We did not meet our goal (we only enrolled 5 candidates).
-We attribute this to more local IHE program competition (regional colleges and universities have developed new programs focused on TESOL).
-Also, a regional institution instituted a new significant financial aid incentive which we were unable to compete with.
-Academic year 2017-18 10.
-Will your program prepare teachers in instruction of limited English proficient students in 2017-18?
-No (leave remaining questions for year blank) 11.
-How many prospective teachers does your program plan to add in instruction of limited English proficient students in 2017-18?
-5 Assurances Please certify that your institution is in compliance with the following assurances. (§205(a)(1)(A)(iii), §206(b)) Note: Be prepared to provide documentation and evidence for your responses, when requested, to support the following assurances.
-1. Preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to teach, based on past hiring and recruitment trends. • Yes No Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
-Yes No Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects.
-Yes No Program does not prepare special education teachers Prospective general education teachers are prepared to provide instruction to students with disabilities.
-Yes No 5.
-Prospective general education teachers are prepared to provide instruction to limited English proficient students.
+9. Provide any additional comments, exceptions and explanations below: Academic year 2018-19 10.
+Will your program prepare teachers in instruction of limited English proficient students in 2018-19?
+Yes No (leave remaining questions for year blank) 11.
+How many prospective teachers does your program plan to add in instruction of limited English proficient students in 2018-19?
+10 12.
+Provide any additional comments, exceptions and explanations below: Assurances Please certify that your institution is in compliance with the following assurances. (§205(a)(1)(A)(iii), §206(b)) Note: Be prepared to provide documentation and evidence for your responses, when requested, to support the following assurances.
+1. Preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to teach, based on past hiring and recruitment trends.
+Yes No 2.
+Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom. • Yes No No 3.
+Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects. • Yes No Program does not prepare special education teachers 4.
+Prospective general education teachers are prepared to provide instruction to students with disabilities. • Yes No 5.
+Prospective general education teachers are prepared to provide instruction to limited English proficient students. ● Yes No No 6.
+Prospective general education teachers are prepared to provide instruction to students from low-income families. • Yes No No 7.
+Prospective teachers are prepared to effectively teach in urban and rural schools, as applicable.